anyoptimization/pymoo/docs/source/problems/multi/osy.md

 The Pareto-optimal region is a concatenation of five regions.
 Every region lies on some of the constraints.
 However, for the entire Pareto-optimal region, $x_4^{\ast} = x_6^{\ast} = 0$.
-In table below shows the other variable values in each of the five regions and the constraints that are active in each region.
+The table below shows the other variable values in each of the five regions and the constraints that are active in each region.